 Nokogiri team refused to maintain old release for old Ruby.

-#18 Updated by Holger Just 10 days ago
+#18 Updated by Holger Just about 1 month ago

 As a concrete motion from my side:

 - I think it's a god idea to require at least Ruby 2.2.2 (or whatever Rails depends on at this time) from Redmine 4 on.